mackron/dr_libs/README.md

  - Never uses the heap
  - Public domain

+There aren't may APIs yet, but I'll be adding to it as a need them in my other projects.

 # How to use it
 Just add these to your project's source tree and you should be good to go.
 See easy_path.h for